-UHPP, together with the Association for Utah Community Health and United Way of Salt Lake/211, oversees the statewide network of navigators, assisters, and certified application counselors called Take Care Utah (TCU).
-Take Care Utah is a network of nonprofit organizations focused on helping people with health insurance.
-Every year, TCU provides outreach and enrollment assistance to over 100,000 Utahns.
-TCU provides fair, accurate, and impartial help to everyone it serves and takes as long as necessary to provide the best service possible.
+UHPP, together with the Association for Utah Community Health and United Way of Salt Lake/211, oversees the statewide network of navigators and other assistors called Take Care Utah (TCU).
+Take Care Utah is a network of nonprofit organizations focused on helping Utahns access health care.

-As the largest navigator grantee in Utah, UHPP became a recognized expert in eligibility, enrollment, and program specifications by attending CBPP webinars, CMS weekly calls, Enroll America conferences, Families USA conferences, Community Catalyst conferences, and most of all by assisting thousands of Utahns.
+As the largest navigator grantee in Utah, UHPP became a recognized expert in eligibility, enrollment, and program specifications by attending Center for Budget Policy and Priorities webinars, Centers for Medicare and Medicaid Services weekly calls, Enroll America conferences, Families USA conferences, Community Catalyst conferences, and most of all by assisting thousands of Utahns.
 UHPP and the lead team are recognized by political, business, and community stakeholders as enrollment leaders and experts in Utah.

 UHPP engages non-funded key partners to develop relationships with hard-to-reach populations and self-employed individuals.
-Examples include Utah’s federal delegation of senators and representatives, Hispanic media outlets, local chambers of commerce (including the Utah Hispanic Chamber of Commerce and the Asian Chamber of Commerce), the Utah Library Association, religious organizations such as the Church of Jesus Christ of Latter-Day Saints (Mormons) and Calvary Baptist Church, tax assistance sites, the LGBTQ Pride Center, and the Salt Lake City and Salt Lake County Mayors’ offices.
+Examples include Utah’s federal delegation of senators and representatives, Hispanic media, chambers of commerce (including the Utah Hispanic Chamber of Commerce and the Asian Chamber of Commerce), the Utah Library Association, religious organizations, tax assistance sites, the LGBTQ Pride Center, and the Salt Lake City and Salt Lake County Mayors’ offices.

 Together with AUCH and UWSL/2-1-1, UHPP creates public service announcements, newspaper ads, billboard campaigns, and social media campaigns that raise awareness about enrollment assistance.
 The lead team created www.takecareutah.org to allow users to find nearby enrollment assisters by simply entering their ZIP code.